Tess (1979 film): Alternate versions

 The film premiered in France in 1979 at a length of 186 minutes.
-Polanski writes in his autobiography that he felt that the cut was incomplete, rushed to meet the release date.
+Polanski writes in his autobiography that he felt that the cut was incomplete, and rushed to meet the release date.
 The film premiered in 1980 in the U.S. at a re-edited length of 170 minutes.
 Later, overseas releases of the film in theaters and on home video ran as little as 136 minutes.
 The 170-minute cut is Polanski's approved version of the film.
 This version recently was restored in 4K from the original negative under Polanski's supervision, and he attended its premiere at the 2012 Cannes Film Festival.

 Reception

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 81% based on reviews from 77 critics, with an average rating of 7.3/10 with the consensus: "A reverent adaptation of Thomas Hardy's novel, Tess marries painterly cinematography and unhurried pacing to create an epic ode to perseverance."
-On Metacritic, the film has a score of 82% based on reviews from 15 critics, indicating "universal acclaim".
+On Metacritic, the film has a score of 82 out of 100 based on reviews from 15 critics, indicating "universal acclaim".

 In a review in The New York Times, Janet Maslin described Tess as "a lovely, lyrical, unexpectedly delicate movie".

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and wrote: "This is a wonderful film; the kind of exploration of doomed young sexuality that, like Elvira Madigan, makes us agree that the lovers should never grow old."

 The film is one of Polanski's rare love stories, and is one of his most highly acclaimed works.